marimo-team/spotlights/README.md

 5. [NASA CVXPY](005-nasa-cvxpy/) The CVXPY team taught a course on convex optimization to scientists at NASA, powered by marimo notebooks.
 From designing aircraft to landing rockets, marimo brought their lessons to life.
 6. [vrtnis](006-vrtnis/) vrtnis is a prolific contributor to the marimo community, creating numerous interactive notebooks including a k-d tree visualizer, an LMSYS win rate predictor, and even Pong!
 They also developed the AI docs bot for the marimo community and created a comprehensive marimo cheatsheet.
 7. [Haleshot](007-haleshot/) Haleshot is an aspiring AI/ML engineer and a python enthusiast: pursuing a B.Tech in AI and an open-source enthusiast.
 As a key contributor and newly appointed marimo ambassador, he plays a vital role in the marimo community.
 Haleshot has created various notebooks, including a Goodreads Dataset EDA, and leads the marimo spotlight repository.
+8. [marimo-tutorials](008-marimo-tutorials/) The marimo-tutorials project, led by eugene and Haleshot, is a community-driven initiative to create interactive tutorials using marimo notebooks.
+Covering diverse topics from data science to programming concepts, this growing repository showcases the power of collaborative learning and the versatility of marimo.

 ## Community Spotlights Collection